vashihatej/NLP_Project/README.md

    3. `!python3 evaluator/interpret/sample_pca.py` to calculate the PCA analysis for hidden layers of the test subset
    4. `!python3 evaluator/plot/*.py` to generate plots of related metrics (confusion matrix, roc, det, etc.)

-**Note that python files are in module**, so to use `./evaluator/calc/calc_accuracy.py`, you need to run `python3 -m evaluator.calc.calc_accuracy`.
+**Note **, These commands are already been already excuted and all the required datasets and the saved model points have been downloaded to their respective path.
+And the evaluation cammands like !python3 evaluator/calc/calc_accuracy.py has been exexuted and you can observe the outputs we got from these comands in our notebook at the following link: project.ipynb (https://github.com/vashihatej/NLP_Project/blob/main/project.ipynb) and the results for the following commands like confusion matrix and pca graphs, and analysis of dataset plots are all saved at the location (https://github.com/vashihatej/NLP_Project/tree/main/result/t5_sentinel)

 ## Training :

     1. `To Train the t5_sentienl model` - !python3 detector/t5_sentinel/_main_.py
     2. `To Train the t5_hidden model`- !python3 detector/t5_hidden/_main_.py

-NOTE : When executing the training command, authentication through Wandb is required.
+**NOTE **: When executing the training command, authentication through Wandb is required.
 Choose option 2 to indicate that you have an account, and then input the following API value - b0a6fecc14383f64f17b5bbd81acc18b7d864c55 to initiate model training.
 You can find the Python notebook for reference at the following link: project.ipynb (https://github.com/vashihatej/NLP_Project/blob/main/project.ipynb)